A whopping 60% of candidates get rejected solely on the basis of psychometric tests. Practice today to get your dream job first time.

 This interview can take the form of either a telephone interview or face-to-face interview.
 If you are expecting a telephone interview, practice answering questions with your friends over-the-phone and ask them for their feedback on your clarity of speech, loudness, tone, etc. Also, on the day of the interview, find a quiet space where you will not be interrupted.

 Want to know what questions could come up in your interview?
 Graduates First can help with the Question Identifier Tool (QIT).
-You can find it here.
+The QIT tool is included in our Go Premium and Go Essential practice tests packages.

 Tip #3: Prepare and write down a couple of projects or initiatives that you did exceptionally well in.
 The interviewer will be interested in understanding how you approached the problem, any analysis you did, the data gathered, insights and actions taken, results achieved and what your role was.